2. What benefits do National Merit Finalists receive?

 In addition to the people listed below, please access each program's Web site for more detailed contact information.

 Admission is by application only and is competitive; rooms in the HRC are in high demand.
 Therefore, we encourage your child to apply, or to reapply, for admission early.
-To begin the application process, go to www.baylor.edu/hrc/apply.
+To begin the application process, go to www.baylor.edu/hrc/apply.2.
+Do all Honors College students live in the Honors Residential College (HRC)?

 No, but it is seen as an increasingly desirable place to live.